jean-michelet/fastify-di/README.md

 This ensures external resources (DB pools, sockets, caches) are cleaned up deterministically.

 ⚠️ Note: For **transient** providers, `onClose` is currently shared across all instances of the provider.
 That means if a transient exposes multiple values during its lifetime, its `onClose` will not be called once per instance, but once for the provider as a whole.
-This is a limitation to be addressed in future iterations.
+This is a limitation to be addressed before posting this proposal.